Linear waves in sheared flows. Lower bound of the vorticity growth and propagation discontinuities in the parameters space: Results and Discussion

-(ii) use Eq. \ref{eq:vorticity_dynamical} in the enstrophy equation \ref{eq:dtenstrophy}.
-Get the enstrophy growth rate, $\partial_t \Omega$, parameterized with all the possible boundary terms $\ddey \hat\psi(\pm1,t)$; (iii) by calculus of variations, get a 6th order PDE for the perturbation $\hat\psi_m(y; t)$ maximizing the enstrophy growth rate functional; (iv) solve it and obtain - from the corresponding maximal enstrophy functional - the region of the $\alpha-Re$ map where transient enstrophy growth is not allowed, i.e. the curve $Re_\Omega(\alpha)$ (solved both analytically and via numerical optimization for PPF, just numerically for PCF).
-The expression for the plane Couette flow, unexpectedly, is apparently more complicated due to an additional term (the last term in Eq. \ref{eq:Hmax_PCF}).
+(iii) By calculus of variations, obtain the following 6th-order PDE for the perturbation $\hat\psi_m(y; t)$ which maximizes the enstrophy growth rate:

+(iv) Solve Eq. (\ref{eq:sixthorderpsi_testo}) and obtain, from the corresponding maximal enstrophy functional, the region of the $\alpha-Re$ map where transient enstrophy growth is not allowed, that is the curve $Re_\Omega(\alpha)$. \\ This final curve was computed both analytically and via numerical optimization for PPF, just numerically for PCF (see Appendix).
+Both the analytical inequalities and the numerical optimization are aimed at finding the best solution over the possible values of the vorticity at the wall, $\ddey\hat{\psi}(\pm1,t)$.